Kihagyás

 Toolbox - abstract class

 In the following, we need to make the SoundCard and HardDisk classes derive from EquipmentBase (LedDisplay already has another base class, so we cannot do this there).
-To do this, select the Inheritance link in the Toolbox, then draw a line from the child class to the base class for both SoundCard and HardDisk.
+To do this, select the Inheritance relationship in the Toolbox, then draw a line from the child class to the base class for both SoundCard and HardDisk.

 The relevant parts of our diagram and source code will then look like this: